Characters: Yu-Gi-Oh! Supporting Characters

-- Brainwashed: By Noah in Season 3 of the anime.
+- Brainwashed: By Noah in the Virtual World Filler Arc of the anime.

 - Compressed Hair: When he challenges Yugi during the Duelist Kingdom arc, he's wearing a disguise in which he manages to cram his three pounds or so of hair underneath a cap.

-- Creepy Child: When first introduced - the first thing he does in the series is challenge Yugi to a game, with the condition being that if Yugi lost, Mokuba would cut his fingers off.
+- Creepy Child: When first introduced - the first thing he does in the series is challenge Yugi to a game of Capsule Monster Chess... with the condition being that if Yugi lost, Mokuba would cut his fingers off.
 Second time you see him, he tries to poison Yugi - and succeeds in poisoning Jonouchi.
 It's only when his brother gets more evil and unhinged that this wears off and he actually starts being good.

-- Designated Victim/Distressed Dude: He gets kidnapped or is otherwise endangered at least once a season, usually more.
+- Designated Victim/Distressed Dude: In the anime adaptation, he gets kidnapped or is otherwise endangered at least once a season, usually more.

-- Disguised in Drag: In the Virtual Heroes arc, he switches outfits with his virtual counterpart Princess Adina to get himself kidnapped in her place and be taken to where Seto was.
+- Disguised in Drag: In the Virtual Heroes Filler Arc of the anime, he switches outfits with his virtual counterpart Princess Adina to get himself kidnapped in her place and be taken to where Seto was.

 - Easily Forgiven: Less so in the second anime, more so in the manga, where he comes off as being almost bad as Seto was, until he decides to nearly kill him, which does earn him some sympathy.

 - In turn, he really seems to be this towards Noah in the anime's Virtual World Filler Arc.

 - Heel-Face Turn: Early in the series he hated Yugi just as much as Seto did, and in the manga tried to kill him.
 He eventually loosened up.

-- Jerkass Fašade: In the manga after his Heel-Face Turn, he still displayed bits of a Jerkass attitude not unlike his brother, but as opposed to Seto it's clearly an act.
+- Jerkass Façade: In the manga after his Heel-Face Turn, he still displayed bits of a Jerkass attitude not unlike his brother, but as opposed to Seto it's clearly an act.
 The driving point of this is at the end of Duelist Kingdom where he mocks Yugi and the others, then almost immediately softens up when he sees that they have no ride back to Japan, asking his brother to let them come along in their helicopter (as cramp as it was).